-- Make sure that the vessel's ISM manual includes instructions for safe navigation in ice. - Ensure that the vessel's ice classification certificate is available. - Make sure that there is sufficient supply of fresh water and bunker in case of possible delays caused by ice. - Start listening to the daily ice reports well in advance. - Adjust the X band (9GHz / 3cm) radar image to show ice tracks; increase gain and remove all clutters until the tracks are clearly displayed in the image.
-See the instructions in chapter 11. - Check that your VHF radio is operative and find out in advance which channel is used by the icebreaker operating in the area. - Check that the pipes on deck are drained of water. - Check that the sounding and air pipes of the ballast tanks are emptied of water. - Check that anchor, mooring and other equipment which may be used in ice conditions are covered by adequate tarpaulins to prevent icing. - Keep the pilot ladder in a sheltered place and, before use, make sure that it is in good condition and ice-free.
-To prevent freezing, lower the ladder as close as possible to the Pilot boarding position. - Test the searchlights in advance. - Move the anchors astern or lift them onto deck, if there is even a slight possibility that they may come into contact with the icebreaker's towing notch.
-Any neglect in this respect will cause assistance to be delayed. - Ensure that ballast has been loaded to minimum ice class draught (LIWL, fore and aft) and that the propeller is completely submerged.
-Any neglect in this respect will cause assistance to be delayed.
-See item 1.3 - Ensure that the vessel has been loaded up to maximum draught allowed by the ice clas (UIWL, fore and aft).
-Any neglect in this respect will cause assistance to be delayed.
-See item 1.3 - Check that cooling water is available when navigating in ice. - Follow the icebreaker's or pilot's instructions on using maximum engine power. - Avoid colliding with loose ice floes at high speed and check your open-water speed. - Check the waypoints\ provided by the icebreaker/VTS/GOFREP when navigating in ice.
+- Make sure that there is sufficient supply of fresh water and bunker in case of possible delays caused by ice. - Start listening to the daily ice reports well in advance.
+Or check https://Bal- tice.org. - For observing the ice features, adjust the X -band (9GHz / 3cm) radar image to show ice tracks; increase GAIN and remove all clutters until the ice tracks and other ice features are clearly displayed in the radar image.
+S-band (3GHz / 10cm) radar should be tuned normally and reserved to traffic monitoring and collision avoidance. - Check that your VHF radio is operative and find out in advance which channel is used by the icebreaker operating in the area. - Check that the pipes on deck are drained of water. - Check that the sounding and air pipes of the ballast tanks are emptied of water. - Check that anchor, mooring and other equipment which may be used in ice conditions are covered by adequate tarpaulins to prevent icing. - Keep the pilot ladder in a sheltered place and, before use, make sure that it is in good condition and ice-free. - For preventing icing, lower the ladders only as close as possible to Pilot boarding area. - Make sure that the searchlights are working. - Move the anchors astern or lift them onto deck, if there is even a slight possibility that they may come into contact with the icebreaker's towing notch (see guidelines).
+Any neglect in this respect will cause assistance to be delayed. - Check that cooling water is available when navigating in ice. - Avoid colliding with loose ice floes at high speed and check your open-water speed. - Check the ice waypoints provided by the icebreaker/VTS/GOFREP/ICE INFO when navigating in ice.

-\Waypoints
+ICE Waypoints

-In ice-covered areas the coordinating icebreaker provides waypoints, which indicate the assistance route.
-The waypoints are set in order to help vessels navigate more easily and safely in ice conditions and in order to enable vessels to navigate unassisted for as long as possible.
-Vessels obtain the waypoints for ice navigation from the website Baltice.org, Turku Radio, ICE INFO, VTS/GOFREP or from the icebreakers.
-Failure to follow the waypoints may lead to delayed icebreaker assistance.
-Vessels are, however, at all times responsible for their own safe navigation.
+In ice-covered areas ice waypoints are provided to all vessels, these ice waypoints indicate the assistance route.
+The ice waypoints are set in order to help vessels navigate more easily and safely in ice conditions and in order to enable vessels to navigate unassisted for as long as possible.
+Vessels obtain the waypoints for ice navigation via ICE INFO, VTS/GOFREP or from the icebreakers.